grand-scheme/taproom-2/README.md

 1. Once you have the project locally stored, navigate to its main directory in your terminal of choice.
 By default, this is `taproom`.

-2. Navigate to the subfolder `ParksApi`.

-3. In your command line, input as separate commands:\
+2. In your command line, input as separate commands:\
 `$ npm install`\
 `$ npm run build`\
 `$ npm start`

-4. Be patient! `npm install` can take some time to finish.
+3. Be patient! `npm install` can take some time to finish.

-5. If all goes well, the command terminal should inform you that a local host has been launched for this program at `http://localhost:3000`.
+4. If all goes well, the command terminal should inform you that a local host has been launched for this program at `http://localhost:3000`.

 -------------------------------
 -------------------------------